klavins/potato-recipies/big-linux/README.md

 hostname -I
 ```

-For me this shows my potatos IP address on my local home network as 192.168.86.26.
+For me this shows my Potato's IP address on my local home network as 192.168.86.26.
 As long as your laptop is on the same network, you can ssh in with:

 ```bash